EthanMcBloxxer/ethanmcbloxxer.github.io/published/device-naming-guide.md

 This also works with fLast, like PC-Win_jDoe (a Windows computer owned by John Doe).
 If preferred, you can also use the full name or add the middle name.

 It is recommended to append `.admin`, `.administrator`, or `.sudo` to the profile name when there is an alternative account that does not have administrator permissions (and this one does).
 This should only really be used in enterprise situations.
+Use a hyphen if a period is unavailable or bad practice.